JibrilMusleh/js-intro-10/16-html-css/README.md

 **paragraph**: `<p></p>` Used to create simpe text.

 ** Elements can be nested with each other.
 ** Semantic html: Meaningful elemnts.
+Ex: header, footer, main, section, article, aside.

 **div**: Dummy element that is used to group elements.